-IPython is a project that has grown enormously in recent times, and with the release of IPython 3.0, everything is moving toward a new project called Jupyter (https://jupyter.org)-see Figure 2-2.
+IPython has grown enormously in recent times, and with the release of IPython 3.0, everything is moving toward a new project called Jupyter (https://jupyter.org)-see Figure 2-7.

-Figure 2-2.
+Figure 2-7.
 The Jupyter project logo

 IPython will continue to exist as a Python shell and as a kernel of Jupyter, but the Notebook and the other language-agnostic components belonging to the IPython project will move to form the new Jupyter project.